If you use ErmineJ in your published work please cite:

 java -versionat a command line.
 On MacOSX you may find the Java version under System Preferences.

 In some situations sending the results of a saved analysis or your input data files will be helpful, but don’t send those items unless we ask for them or your question is about those files in particular.

-The software was written by Paul Pavlidis, Homin Lee, William Braynen, Kiran Keshav and Kelsey Hamer.
+The software was written by Paul Pavlidis, Homin Lee, William Braynen, Kiran Keshav and Kelsey Hamer with contributions from Matthew Jacobson.
 Some code is based on an earlier version of the software written by Shahmil Merchant and Edward Chen, based in turn on a Perl implementation by Paul Pavlidis.
 Gene Ontology information is obtained through the Gene Ontology Consortium.
 We are grateful for the efforts of curators and ontology developers.

 We also thank users who reported bugs, made suggestions, or just wrote to say they like ErmineJ.